cmhollins2022/C-Sharp-First-Steps-Practice/First-Steps.md

 The ```\n``` sequence will add a new line, and a ```\t``` sequence will add a tab.
 When wanting to add a quotation mark within a literal string, use the ```\"``` escape sequence, with ```\``` being the escape character.
 If you need to use the backslash for other purposes, like to display a file path use the ```\\``` to display a single backslash.

 A verbatim string literal will keep all whitespace and characters without the need to escape the backslash.
 To create a verbatim string, use the ```@``` directive before the literal string.
 Two consecutive double-quote characters (```""```) are printed as a single double-quote character (```"```) in the output string.

+You can also add encoded characters in literal strings using the ```\u``` escape sequence, then a four-character code representing some character in Unicode (UTF-16).